Dear Parents, Carers and Pupils

-As you are aware Year 6 is a very busy time for the children.
+As you are aware, Year 6 is a very busy time for the children.
 We have plenty of learning to do in preparation for SATs, as well as our residential visit to the Isle of Wight.
+We will also be doing ‘transition’ work to prepare the children for secondary education and their new school.

-As there are lots of things to remember we have detailed below some key topics.
+As there are lots of things to remember, we have outlined some key topics below:

 Reading – In Year 6 we still expect daily reading for at least 15 minutes each day.
 As many children will be quite accomplished readers we would suggest that you also discuss texts with your child and note any new words in their reading record books.

 Spellings – Spelling patterns and rules will be covered as part of the English curriculum.
-To support this as part of home learning, children should be learning, reviewing and practising the words from the Year 3/Year 4 and Year 5 and Year 6 spelling list in preparation for SATs.
-A copy of these can be found in their home learning books.
+To support this as part of home learning, children should be learning, reviewing and practising the words from the Year 3/Year 4 and Year 5/Year 6 spelling list in preparation for SATs.
+A copy of these can be found in their Home Learning books.

 Home Learning – Children will record home learning tasks and deadlines in their home learning books.
-Some home learning may be set as internet research or revision of topics previously covered.
+Some home learning may be set as internet research as an extension of topics and investigations being covered in class.
+In the Spring and Summer half terms, short revision tasks will be set three times per week instead of topic-based tasks.

 Times tables – Children in Year 6 are expected to know their times tables.
 If this is something your child finds difficult, you should continue to revise these at home.
 Useful strategies include: chanting in order, writing them out in 2 minutes, responding quickly to questions out of order.

 Home learning will normally be set on a Friday to be completed by the following Wednesday, unless the children are told otherwise.
-Children not handing home learning in at the appropriate time will have to stay in during break time until the work is completed.
+Children who consistently fail to hand in their home learning at the appropriate time will need to stay in during break time until the work is completed.

-It is vitally important that your child is in school by 8.50am everyday, when the whistle is blown as registration and early morning learning start promptly at 8.55am.
+It is vitally important that your child is in school by 8.50am every day, as registration and learning start promptly at 8.55am.
+Early morning work is ready for the children from 8.35am.

 Do you have any of the following you could donate to the classes?